Skip to content

 Key Type Required Purpose

-aliases object NO Multilingual alias prompt and constraints
+identification object YES Multilingual label/description/alias prompts and constraints

 Statement Keys